Amity University, Gwalior

 Amity University, Gwalior, also known as Amity University, Madhya Pradesh, has been established by Madhya Pradesh Act No. 27 of 2010 of Government of Madhya Pradesh and is recognized as per Section 2(f) of the University Grants Commission Act.

 Recognition and accreditation

-Amity University Madhya Pradesh is a private university established by the Ritnand Balved Education Foundation, a society registered under the Societies Registration Act, 1860 and has been established by Madhya Pradesh Act No. 27 of 2010 of Government of Madhya Pradesh.
-The university campus is located on 100 acres of land opposite Gwalior Airport with modern amenities like spacious lecture theaters, classrooms, seminar halls, and an auditorium.
+Amity University Madhya Pradesh is a private university established by the Ritnand Balved Education Foundation, a society registered under the Societies Registration Act, 1860, and created under Madhya Pradesh Act No. 27 of 2010.
+However, despite its legal establishment, the university has faced criticism regarding the lack of verifiable citations supporting some of its claims.
+Although the campus spans 100 acres opposite Gwalior Airport and includes facilities such as lecture theaters, classrooms, seminar halls, and an auditorium, critics argue that infrastructure alone does not necessarily reflect the quality of education or student outcomes.

-Academics
+Academic

-The university offers programs in the fields of architecture, biotechnology, commerce, communication, Computer Science and information technology, economics, engineering, English literature, fashion, finance, language, law, liberal arts, management, and psychology and behavioural science, both at undergraduate and postgraduate levels, besides offering a doctoral degree in several of those disciplines.
+The university offers programs in fields such as architecture, biotechnology, commerce, communication, computer science and information technology, economics, engineering, English literature, fashion, finance, languages, law, liberal arts, management, and psychology and behavioural science at undergraduate and postgraduate levels, along with doctoral programs.
+However, despite this wide range of courses, critics argue that offering numerous programs does not necessarily guarantee high academic quality, strong industry relevance, or positive career outcomes for students..

-Rankings

-The National Institutional Ranking Framework (NIRF) ranked it in the 201-300 band among engineering colleges in 2024.